vberlier/narwhal/README.md

 ### Adding parameters to tests

 It's quite common to want to check that a test passes with various different inputs.
-Instead of duplicating the test and only changing some hard-coded values, you can let Unicorn run your test several times with different inputs by using a test parameter.
+Instead of duplicating the test and only changing some hard-coded values, you can let Narwhal run your test several times with different inputs by using a test parameter.
 You can create a test parameter with the `TEST_PARAM` macro.
 The first argument of the macro is the name of the test parameter.
 It must be a valid identifer.
 The second argument is the type of the parameter.
 The last argument must be an array literal that contains all the values that you want the parameter to take.

 ```c
 TEST_PARAM(input_number, int,